 (1) If any party fail to attend the Registrar’s appointment for settling the draft of a judgment or order, or fail to produce his counsel’s brief or such other document as may be required by the Registrar, the Registrar may proceed to settle and pass the judgment or order in his absence.

-(2) Where the Registrar proceeds under the last preceding paragraph he may dispense with the production of counsel’s brief or with the production of such documents, and may act upon such evidence as he may think fit, or may require the matter to be mentioned to the Court.
+(2) Where the Registrar proceeds under subrule (1) he may dispense with the production of counsel’s brief or with the production of such documents, and may act upon such evidence as he may think fit, or may require the matter to be mentioned to the Court.

 [Rule 9 amended in Gazette 14 Dec 1979 p.
-3870.]
+3870; 28 Jun 2011 p.
+2554.]

 10. Dispensing with appointment

-Notwithstanding the preceding Rules of this Order, the Registrar shall be at liberty, in any case in which he may think it expedient so to do, to settle and pass the judgment or order without making any appointment for either purpose, and without notice to any party.
+Notwithstanding rules 1 to 9, the Registrar shall be at liberty, in any case in which he may think it expedient so to do, to settle and pass the judgment or order without making any appointment for either purpose, and without notice to any party.

 [Rule 10 amended in Gazette 14 Dec 1979 p.
-3870.]
+3870; 28 Jun 2011 p.
+2554.]

 11. Registrar’s powers and reference to the Court